russellgordon/ics4u-2023-24/src/site/notes/Activities/Using Observable Classes, Part 2.md

 At a very literal level, app design is all about identifying a way to uniquely present data to users – and allowing them to interact with that data easily.

-If the convenience of using your app to interact with data outweighs the price you attach when you choose to sell software – well, *that* is how you make money as an app developer. 💵
+If the convenience and utility of using your app to interact with data outweighs the price you attach when you choose to sell software – well, *that* is how you make money as an app developer. 💵

 #### Putting it all together